ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 The file should successfully import without showing any error.
 ## Object Detection Model Run:
-Download code from this website: https://github.com/stereolabs/zed-tensorflow/blob/master/object_detection_zed.py . <br>
-You can also download from my github repo: https://github.com/ArghyaChatterjee/Object-Detection-Demo-With-ZED-camera-on-Ubuntu-18.04/blob/master/object_detection_zed.py. <br>
-Just open a new file in your home directory with the name "object_detection_zed.py" & paste the code.
-Now put the file inside tensorflow installation directory:
+Download the "object_detection_zed.py" from this github repo: https://github.com/ArghyaChatterjee/Object-Detection-Demo-With-ZED-camera-on-Ubuntu-18.04/blob/master/object_detection_zed.py.
+Or, just open a new file in your home directory with the name "object_detection_zed.py" & paste the code.
+Now put the file inside tensorflow installation directory.
+Then open a new terminal & run:
 ```
 cp ~/object_detection_zed.py ~/.local/lib/python3.6/site-packages/tensorflow/models/research/object_detection/
 ```
-Now run the file with python3:
+Now in the same terminal, run the file with python3:
 ```
 cd ~/.local/lib/python3.6/site-packages/tensorflow/models/research/object_detection/
 python3 object_detection_zed.py